It sounds perfectly normal when you mention the balcony or outdoor plants, but how about bathroom plants that absorb moisture?

 The size of your bathroom determines the free space available for keeping plants.

-So, it is very important that you understand the growth habit of the plant as well as the space available before considering keeping it.
+So, it is crucial to understand the plant's growth habits and the space available before considering keeping it.

-Big plants when fully grown will require more space and vice versa.
-Space is also a determining factor when selecting the plant pots.
+Big plants, when fully grown, require more space, and vice versa.
+Space is also a determining factor when selecting plant pots.
 Here's a list of the best indoor pot planters and their sizes.

 Temperature

-Every bathroom has different temperature levels at different times of the day depending on the kind of showers taken (may be hot, warm or cold).
+Every bathroom has different temperature levels at different times of the day, depending on the kind of shower taken (it may be hot, warm, or cold).

-Therefore, it’s important to choose plants that can easily adopt to rapid temperature changes.
+Therefore, it’s important to choose plants that can quickly adapt to rapid temperature changes.

-If all making a decision based on these conditions listed above is too difficult for you, just settle on the plants that I’ve suggested in the video below or scroll down if you prefer to read.
+If deciding based on the conditions listed above is too tedious, just settle on the plants I’ve suggested in the video below or scroll down if you prefer to read.
 You’ll thank me for it.

 #1: Peace Lily (Spathiphyllum wallisii)